Indk0/FinMeBlog/README.md

 - [Wireframe for Blog Page](./readmemedia/wireframes/BlogPage.pdf)
 - [Wireframe for Blog Page Footer](./readmemedia/wireframes/BlogPageFooter.pdf)
 ### ERD Diagrams
-#### The ERD Diagram was made using a tool called Lucidchart.
+#### The ERD Diagram was made using a tool called [Lucidchart](https://lucid.co/).

 [ERD Diagram](./readmemedia/ERD/FinMe%20ERD.pdf)

 ### Changes to the ERD Diagram
 #### Throught the project many changes were made to the models to accomodate features for the blog, for example the category model now has an author entity which is used to determine whether the author(user) has created a category field as part of the custom CRUD functionality coded for this project.
+These changes will not be visible in the ERD diagram

 ### Security
 #### Superuser log in details, use for testing purposes only!
 A normal user credentials can be created by registering on the website.